 Leaving the Coulee

-In the past, we had sightings of hawks swirling overhead.
-But this time, the closest we were to “seeing” wildlife was the howling of coyotes before sunrise.
-Then in the morning, we walked down to the water.
-So the pups could get in a few laps.
+We would usually see hawks swirling overhead.
+But this time, the closest we were to “seeing” wildlife was the howling coyotes before sunrise.
+We walked down to the water in the morning so the pups could get in a few laps.

-Even though we were still in the shade after sunrise, I didn’t want to stay too long.
-A warm weekend meant that the weather would get too hot too fast.
-But of course, we took our time and didn’t leave until 8 AM!
+Despite being in the shade after sunrise, I didn’t want to linger.
+A warm weekend meant the weather would warm up faster than usual.
+But of course, we took our sweet time and didn’t leave until 8!

 See more trip photos here.